2.4 Degree or institution transfer

 Where a student commences studies in a Research Masters degree and then transfers to a Research Doctorate, the student is entitled to a maximum of four years full-time equivalent study, including the time enrolled in the Research Masters degree

-2.4.2 Transfer from one doctoral program to another
+2.4.2 Transfer from one doctoral program to another (internal and external)

 2.4.4 Readmission to a degree program at the same level